DHCP for WLANs

 TxDropCount : 0

-To verify the DHCP packet punt statistics in CPP, use the following command:
+To verify the DHCP packet punt statistics in CPP, use this command:

 Device# show platform hardware chassis active qfp feature wireless punt statistics